MichaelAquilina/Web-Scraping-Scripts/README.md

 They can be run on any Windows, Linux or Mac machine with a Python interpreter

+The following scripts can be found in the src folder:
 * Cyanide and Happiness Comic Downloader
 * XKCD Comic Downloader
 * NASA Picture of the Day Image Downloader